Very minimum shift keying: Claims versus analysis

 VMSK was introduced in 1998 as a cellular telephone modulating method.
 Hardware was sent to and tested by Vodafone, Sprint and AT&T. The method was reported on favorably by William C.Y.
 Lee, V.P. of Vodafone Airtouch, in "Lee's Essentials of Wireless Communications", McGraw Hill 2001.
 There have been individuals who have made an analysis based on positive group delay filters that claim the method does not work; however, VMSK, like all ultra-narrow band modulation methods uses negative- or zero-delay filters.

 Walker claims that with VMSK, "Efficiencies up to 15 bits/s/Hz are now being achieved in usable hardware with C/N ratios better than that obtainable using FM, BPSK or QPSK."

-Analysis by third parties (Karn and Tomasic) have concluded that "no ultra narrow band modulation (UNBM) method, which includes very minimum shift keying (VMSK) and VPSK, can have substantially greater efficiency than conventional methods."
+Analysis by third parties (Karn and Tomazic) have concluded that "no ultra narrow band modulation (UNBM) method, which includes very minimum shift keying (VMSK) and VPSK, can have substantially greater efficiency than conventional methods."

 On a spectrum analyzer, a VMSK signal looks narrow.
 However, the actual bandwidth required to avoid interference is much wider.
 One analyst says "the spectral efficiency claims being made for VMSK are hogwash", regardless of the filter used.